guitardv/flight_planning/README.md

 ### METAR
 Works only for Canadian airports.<br />
-Weather data provided by Environment Canada and NAV CANADA via <https://flightplanning.navcanada.ca>.
+Weather data provided by Environment Canada and NAV CANADA via <https://flightplanning.navcanada.ca>.<br />
+<b>/!\\ This module is temporarily unusable since NAV CANADA closed their legacy <https://flightplanning.navcanada.ca> website in favor of the newer <https://spaces.navcanada.ca>.
+I'll work on restoring this service as soon as possible. /!\\</b>

 ### NOTAM
 NOTAMs provided by the FAA NOTAM API.<br />